 We’ve been asked many times how to use raw honey as a face wash.
 Many of you may wonder why you would even consider raw honey in the first place.
-Raw honey is a universal beauty tonic for all skin types because of its potent yet gentle healing benefits for skin.
-Raw honey does wonders for acne, rosacea, eczema, hyperpigmentation, enlarged pores, sensitive, mature, and dull lifeless skin.
+Raw honey is a universal beauty tonic for all skin types because of its potent yet gentle healing benefits to the skin.
+Raw honey does wonder for acne, rosacea, eczema, hyperpigmentation, enlarged pores, and sensitive, mature, and dull lifeless skin.

-The less the stress your skin endures from drying cleansers and toners, the more elastic it will remain over time.
-Any thing with a pH of 4.5-7 is usually considered pH balanced since water is a neutral pH of 7, yet skin thrives when using products with a pH of 4.5-5.5.
+The less stress your skin endures from drying cleansers and toners, the more elastic it will remain over time.
+Anything with a pH of 4.5-7 is usually considered pH balanced since water is a neutral pH of 7, yet skin thrives when using products with a pH of 4.5-5.5.

 Raw honey has a natural pH of 4.5.
 The antiseptic and antimicrobial properties of honey make it wonderful for healing cuts and burns by killing bacteria and fungus.
 Raw honey also contains gluconic acid, a mild alpha hydroxy acid that is amazing at brightening the complexion, evening out the skin tone, and lightening scars and age spots.

-Most honey contains iron, silica, copper, vitamin B, manganese, chlorine, potassium, calcium, sodium, phosphorous, aluminum and magnesium depending on where the honey is collected from.
-This rich mineral content makes it excellent for skin.
-Raw honey’s intense moisturizing abilities with gentle cleansing agents makes it perfect for even very sensitive skin.
-When honey is mixed with water it releases peroxide properties which helps to heal and fade scars, and also prevent bacteria causing more acne.
+Most honey contains iron, silica, copper, vitamin B, manganese, chlorine, potassium, calcium, sodium, phosphorous, aluminum, and magnesium depending on where the honey is collected from.
+This rich mineral content makes it excellent for the skin.
+Raw honey’s intense moisturizing abilities with gentle cleansing agents make it perfect for even very sensitive skin.
+When honey is mixed with water it releases peroxide properties which help to heal and fade scars and also prevent bacteria from causing more acne.